Travel writing based on first-hand experience

 - Expect thorough security checks at airports, which are more stringent than in many other countries.

-- Electrical standards include a voltage of 230 V and a frequency of 50 Hz, with type H sockets, so you might need an adapter.
+- Electrical standards include 230 V and 50 Hz, with type H sockets so that you might need an adapter.

 - Tap water is safe to drink in most cities across Israel.